-The eligibility requirements for international students, including the Indian students, applying to German B schools are rather simple.
+The eligibility requirements for international students, including Indian students, applying to German B schools are rather simple.

 • Please note that all German B schools do not have the medium of instruction as English; nonetheless, the ones that teach in English require standard TOEFL/IELTS scores for testing English language proficiency (some German universities accept TOEFL while some others accept IELTS; it is stated in the application material)

-• Proficiency in Basic German is also a major requisite; unlike the US or the UK, the functional language in Germany is German and hence you should definitely have some idea of how to read and write in the language to communicate with the natives or/and do a part-time job.
+• Proficiency in Basic German is also a major requisite; unlike the US or the UK, the functional language in Germany is German, and hence you should definitely have some idea of how to read and write in the language to communicate with the natives or/and do a part-time job.

-The Executive MBA programs in Germany are often highly revered, especially by the working professionals.
+The Executive MBA programs in Germany are often highly revered, especially by working professionals.
 If you come with relevant work experience and have gained considerable seniority in your domain, you can definitely apply for this course.
-There are a variety of specializations available and applicants coming from any background can apply as long as they have some relevant experience in the finance, marketing, human resources and allied domains.
+There are a variety of specializations available and applicants coming from any background can apply as long as they have some relevant experience in the finance, marketing, human resources, and allied domains.

 Want more content like this?
-Register for free site membership to get regular updates and your own personal content feed.
+Register for a free site membership to get regular updates and your own personal content feed.